kvarak/dnd/docs/_Classes/bard.md

 You can use an arcane focus, your meele weapon or a musical instrument as a spellcasting focus for your spells.

 ### Glorious Purpose
 You have trained to overcome any obstacle that may stand in the path of your glorious legend.
-When you join the College of Valor at 1st level, you gain proficiency with medium armor, shields, and martial weapons.

-In addition you gain proficiency with Athletics and have advantage on saving throws to resist being frightened.
+Starting when you join this college at 1st level, *Physique* is added to your class skills.
+Additionally you gain *Medium armor*, including its prerequisites, and 2 additional skill points to spend on combat skills.

 ### Combat Inspiration
-At 3rd level, you learn to inspire others in battle.
+You learn to inspire others in battle.
 A creature that has a Bardic Inspiration die from you can roll that die and add the number rolled to a weapon damage.
 Alternatively, when an attack roll is made against the creature, it can use its reaction to roll the Bardic Inspiration die and add the number rolled to its AC against that attack, after seeing the roll but before knowing whether it hits or misses.

 ### Extra Attack
-Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Paragon of Glory
 Your desire to become a true legend will never die.
-Beginning at 14th level, you are immune to the frightened condition, and whenever you make a death saving throw you can choose to expend a bardic inspiration and add it to your roll.
+You are immune to the frightened condition, and whenever you make a death saving throw you can choose to expend a bardic inspiration and add it to your roll.

 In addition, you have mastered the art of weaving spellcasting and weapon use into a single harmonious act.
 When you use your action to cast a bard spell, you can make one weapon attack as a ***bonus action***.